 - sewing pins (optional)

-Start out by downloading and printing the PDF template.
+Start out by downloading and printing the PDF template linked above.
 Cut out each of the shapes and lay them out beside your felt.

 I used cream for the base and head, light brown for the hood, pink for the ears, white for the stripes and snout, red for the berries, and then green for the leaf.
 I decided to embroider Korilakkuma’s face and use the cut-outs to help with placement, but you could also cut the eyes and mouth out of black felt.